nickcharlton/dotfiles/README.md

 # dotfiles

-A bunch of impossible to live without config files. `USAGE.md` gives some often handy commands.
+A bunch of impossible to live without config files.

 ## Install